 Social Media Toolkit

-Social media has recreated, digitally, the earliest forms of peer to peer communication - storytelling.
+Social media has recreated, digitally, the earliest forms of peer to peer communication: storytelling.
 Collectively, our tweets, Facebook posts, pins and videos work together to tell billions of people who we are and what we value at a global level.

 Social media uses the things we are passionate about as a basis for algorithms that quite literally shape our world.
 No one will tell your story as well as you do.

-Below you will find tools and resources from ACSA, our legal partners, and others to help you navigate the uses and potential pitfalls of social media in your school site or district.
+On this page you will find tools and resources from ACSA, our legal partners, and others to help you navigate the uses and potential pitfalls of social media in your school site or district.
 Feel free to contact ACSA's Social Media specialist Gianna Miller with any questions you may have.